adielashrov/Enhance-DL-with-SBM-Modelsward2023/PCC_SBM/Getting_Started_with_PCC_RL.md

-Hello All,

-Here is a short guide on how to get started with training [Aurora PCC-RL](https://github.com/PCCproject/PCC-RL) on linux/ubuntu.
+This is a short guide on how to get started with training [Aurora PCC-RL](https://github.com/PCCproject/PCC-RL) on linux/ubuntu.

 **Prerequisite:** You should have Python above >= 3.7.